 Sending Test Scores

-If you wish test scores to be considered with your application, please be advised that we must receive your official ACT or SAT scores by the deadline date of November 15 in order to complete your application file.
+EA candidates have through Nov.
+15 to self report test scores to qualify for EA consideration.
+EA applicants who are otherwise complete, but who have not self-reported an ACT/SAT score to our office by Nov.
+15 will be reviewed as test flexible candidates for early action.
 We encourage students to send test scores to U-M immediately after taking the exam; students who submit their requests for test results after they have taken an ACT or SAT will need to ensure that scores be sent to us by the deadline.
 Check with ACT or SAT regarding individual policies.
 You may also self-report your scores on your application, but will be required to submit officials scores to validate your self-reported scores upon enrollment.